-In May 2020, Fitch Ratings, Inc. and Standard and Poor's each reaffirmed the City's bond rating of AA+ and characterized the City's rating outlook as stable.
+In June 2021, Fitch Ratings, Inc. and Standard and Poor's each reaffirmed the City's bond rating of AA+ and characterized the City's rating outlook as stable.

-In May 2020, Standard and Poor's established the City's Water and Sewer System bond rating of AA- and characterized the City's rating outlook as stable.
-Fitch Ratings, Inc. improved its outlook from AA- (Stable) to AA- (Positive).
+In October 2021, Fitch Ratings, Inc. improved its outlook from AA- (Positive) to AA (Stable).

-Additional information about the City's long-term debt can be found on pages 94-100 of the CAFR.
+Additional information about the City's long-term debt can be found on pages 97-104 of the ACFR.